evincarofautumn/kitten/README.md

 # Overview

 **Kitten** is a minimalistic, dynamically typed, concatenative programming language intended primarily for Web development.
-(This is an in-progress implementation of that language.)
-Kitten is inspired by the Cat programming language.
+This is an in-progress implementation of that language.

 The Kitten compiler (`kitten`) compiles Kitten programs into C, which can be compiled and linked against the Kitten runtime library (`libkitten`) to produce a standalone executable.
-Thus a Kitten program can be built anywhere you can find a C compiler, making it ideal for shared hosts, where installing development tools may not be possible.
-Kitten will eventually come with a standard prelude of definitions to make your development life easier.
-To build the compiler, you need GHC and Parsec; the runtime, GCC.
+Thus a Kitten program can be built anywhere you can find a C compiler, making it ideal for shared hosts such as Bluehost, where installing development tools may be difficult or impossible.

+# Building

+To build the compiler, you need **GHC** and **Parsec**; for the runtime, **GCC** or another suitable **C compiler**.
 Just download the sources and run `make` with your fingers crossed.
+To build the compiler or runtime library individually, run `make compiler` or `make library`, respectively.

+Building a Kitten program is a two-step process.
+First, run through `kitten`:

+    $ cat > meow.kitten
+    "Meow\n" write

+    $ ./kitten meow.kitten > meow.c

+Next, run through a C compiler, linking against `libkitten` and `libm`.

+    $ gcc meow.c -o meow -lm -L. -lkitten
+    $ ./meow
+    Meow

-The sources also include a shell script named `kittenc` that you can use to compile a Kitten program `meow.kitten` into an executable named `meow`.
+The sources include a shell script named `kittenc` that does this automatically:

+    $ ./kittenc meow.kitten
+    $ ./meow
+    Meow

+Kitten sources are stripped of any extension to produce the name of the final executable.
+In general, `.kitten` is preferred, but `.ktn` is also acceptable when extensions are limited.

+# The Language

-Kitten has three built-in types:
+Kitten source files are expected to be in UTF-8; the I/O functions currently operate only in UTF-8.
+The language has three built-in data types:

   * **Integer**: a signed 64-bit integral type.
+Integer literals consist of one or more decimal digits.
+Characters in strings are represented as UTF-32 code points using this type as well.

-  * **Float**: a double-precision floating-point number.
+  * **Float**: a double-precision (64-bit) floating-point number.
+Floating-point literals consist of a decimal point preceded and followed by one or more decimal digits.

   * **Quotation**: a vector of boxed values, used to represent UTF-32 strings, heterogeneous arrays and structures, and anonymous functions.
+There are two kinds of quotation literal: general quotations, given in square brackets (`[]`), and text quotations, given in double quotes (`""`).

+Text quotations support the following escape sequences:

+  * `\a` Alarm (BEL)

+  * `\f` Formfeed (FF)

+  * `\n` Linefeed/newline (LF)

+  * `\r` Carriage return (CR)

+  * `\t` Horizontal tab (TAB/HT)

+  * `\v` Vertical tab (VT)

+  * `\\` Backslash

+  * `\"` Double quote

-The Kitten language itself is very simple:
+The Kitten grammar is very simple:

     <program>    ::= <term>*
     <term>       ::= <integer> | <float> | <quotation> | <word> | <string>